-The Company and Liberty Gold Inc., ("Liberty") hold joint venture interests in Kinsley Gold LLC, which holds a mining lease agreement relating to the Kinsley Mountain property.
+The Company has a 20.01% (2019 - 20.94%) interest in Kinsley Gold LLC, which holds a mining lease agreement relating to the Kinsley Mountain property.
 The mining lease agreement has a 3% net smelter royalty on production.
 The mining lease agreement runs through June 2020, however, Kinsley Gold LLC has the right to terminate the lease upon thirty days written notice or to extend the lease beyond 2020 provided it continues to make the required advance minimum royalty payments (the "Royalty Payments") (see below).
-Per the terms of the mining lease agreement, Kinsley Gold LLC has an obligation to expend a minimum per calendar year of US\$500,000 (the "Minimum Expenditures" (which includes the Royalty Payments) (2018 - obligation met) in exploration, development and mining activities on the Kinsley Mountain property.
+Per the terms of the mining lease agreement, Kinsley Gold LLC has an obligation to expend a minimum per calendar year of US\$500,000 (the "Minimum Expenditures" (which includes the Royalty Payments) (2020 - obligation met) in exploration, development and mining activities on the Kinsley Mountain property.